Tag: Setting Boundaries

 As Gerald and Susan sat in the hot tub, Gerald opened his mouth to speak.

-Susan immediately sensed he was going to “walk on eggshells”.
+Susan immediately sensed he was going to walk on eggshells.

 She stopped him mid-sentence.

-Susan: “See!
+“See!
 You always do this!!”
+Susan said.

 Gerald tried to backpedal with a logical excuse.

-He tried to explain himself then Susan cut him off again:
+He tried to explain himself, then Susan cut him off again:

 “I’m done.
-I’m done with you never having any backbone… I don’t even feel like I can stay in this relationship”
+I’m done with you never having any backbone… I don’t even feel like I can stay in this relationship.”

 How To Stop Tiptoeing Around Your Wife